 Athletic Training staff will prioritize which student athletes need to use the facility daily; disinfect tables after use; and use the required PPE as advised by the University and medical guidelines.

-Masks, no whistles: Coaches and other staff present at practices will be required to wear masks.
-Coaches will not use whistles during practice.
+Masks, no whistles: Coaches and other staff present at practices are required to wear masks.
+Coaches cannot use whistles during practice.

 Practice and training scheduling: Each student athlete/group will be given a designated practice time.
-Arrival/departure must be scheduled so that groups will not meet each on the way in or way out of practice.
+Arrival and departure times must be scheduled so that groups will not meet each on the way in or way out of practice.

 If multiple groups are on the field at the same time, quadrants must be established on the field to maintain adequate distancing.